 - True multimodal: Processes audio, images, video, and text simultaneously.
 Can "see" what a user is looking at while talking

-- 70+ language support: Broadest native language coverage of any S2S model
+- 70+ language support: Broadest native language coverage of any speech-to-speech system

 - Barge-in handling: Supports natural interruptions mid-response